librenms/librenms/doc/Extensions/Applications.md

 2: Run `chmod +x /usr/lib/check_mk_agent/local/freeradius`

-3: Set the variable 'agent' to '1' in the config.
+3: Edite the freeradius script and set the variable 'AGENT' to '1' in the config.

 ### Freeswitch